Form 8824: Everything You Need to Know

 How to Report a 1031 Exchange on IRS Form 8824

 A 1031 Exchange is reported on IRS Form 8824 together with the traditional tax return solely when the exchange is completed.
 The completed exchange is reported for the tax year during which the preliminary relinquished property (the property being offered) is settled and the 180-day exchange period has begun.
 If the ultimate substitute property is transferred within the subsequent year, Form 8824 won't be finalized until after that property is transferred.
 The 1031 might require a one-time extension of the tax year reporting.

 Instructions for Form 8824

-There aren't any particular directions offered by the 1031 laws on determining money acquired, money paid, or web mortgage aid in exchange transactions.
+There aren't any particular directions offered by the 1031 regulations on determining cash received, cash paid, or net mortgage relief in exchange transactions.
 Tax reporting of 1031 Exchanges by tax professionals varies broadly, and there's no constant method utilized.
 A computational method known as the "balancing of the equities" technique is continuously used, although it's not prescribed by law.

 If you need help completing your Form 8824, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.